-The best places to watch the Symphony of Lights extravaganza are the harbor front areas near Hong Kong Cultural Centre in Tsim Sha Tsui or Golden Bauhinia Square in Wan Chai.
+The best places to watch the Symphony of Lights extravaganza is the harbor front areas near Hong Kong Cultural Centre in Tsim Sha Tsui or Golden Bauhinia Square in Wan Chai.

 Operating hours: Every evening at 8pm.

 If you feel like splurging, why not treat yourself to drinks or a meal onboard one of the cruise liners as you watch the Symphony of Lights from the water?
+In fact, no Hong Kong experience would be complete without enjoying this activity.
 Trust me, you won’t regret it.

 3. Shop till you drop in Kowloon

 Hong Kong offers some of the best shopping experiences in the world.
 Which is most probably why it is renowned as a shopper’s paradise; no matter your budget.
 Whether you’re looking for high-end fashion or bargain hunting, you’ll have no problem getting your fair share of retail therapy here.
-Head to our favorite shopping spots below to make the most of your visit.
+Head to our favorite shopping spots below to make the most of your Hong Kong experience.

 The Golden Mile